How is small intestine adenocarcinoma staged?

 This staging system describes the spread of the cancer in relation to the layers of the wall of the small intestine.
-Because for most patients, this stage is unknown until after surgery, most doctors wait till then to decide on the cancer's stage.
+Because for most patients, this stage is unknown until after surgery, most doctors wait until then to decide on the cancer’s stage.
 The stages described below are called pathologic stages.
 The pathologic stage is determined by the findings of the pathologist from looking at the cancer and other actual tissue that has been removed.

-The AJCC/TNM System describes the extent of the primary Tumor (T), the absence or presence of metastasis to nearby lymph Nodes (N), and the absence or presence of distant Metastasis (M).
+The AJCC/TNM System describes the extent of the primary tumor (T), the absence or presence of metastasis to nearby lymph nodes (N), and the absence or presence of distant metastasis (M).

 T categories for small intestine adenocarcinoma